gjbex/training-material/LinuxTools/Configurations/README.md

 non-default settings.

 ## What is it?
+1. `bash_prompt`: fragment that can either be source or pasted into a `.bashrc` file that defines a more sane prompt than the default.
+    The most notable is that the actual prompt starts on a new line, making this very useful with deeply nested directories.
 1. `screenrc`: screen is a full-screen window manager that multiplexes a physical terminal between several processes, allowing to detach and reattach sessions.
 This configuration file defines a status